Gypsy-Rose Blanchard: Early life

-Blanchard was born on July 27, 1991, to 24-year-old Clauddine "Dee Dee" Blanchard and 18-year-old Rod Blanchard.

-Allegations that Dee Dee Blanchard fabricated or induced illness in her daughter derive primarily from Gypsy Rose Blanchard's later statements and subsequent media portrayals.
-Dee Dee Blanchard was never formally diagnosed with a factitious disorder, and no medical or legal finding of medical child abuse was ever made.
-While one treating neurologist noted a suspicion of possible fabricated illness, it was recorded only as a differential concern and never confirmed by further testing or diagnosis.

-A Slidell Sentry-News article published on February 20, 2003, titled "Life Takes Many Turns for Good for Little Girl in Slidell," reported that Dee Dee and Gypsy had been "abandoned by their family after the death of Dee Dee's mother" and had "bounced around for several years looking for affordable housing."
-It stated that they twice lived in their car before settling in public housing in Slidell.
-Dee Dee said, "The Lord really knew what He wanted for us because today we have a roof over our heads, an adopted family, a church family at Aldersgate United Methodist Church, social workers for Gypsy, and we were given a trip to Disney World ... by the Children's Wish Endowment."
-The article describes it as a highlight of their year and quoting Gypsy saying, "I'm a Brownie in Troop 23."
-Dee Dee expressed gratitude to the charity for helping with medical and travel expenses, which were enough to develop the 21 rolls of film capturing memories of their trip.
-The 2003 report is the last contemporaneous Louisiana-based account of the family before their move out of the state.
+Gypsy-Rose Blanchard was born on July 27, 1991, in Raceland, Louisiana, U.S., to Clauddine "Dee Dee" Blanchard (née Pitre) and Rod Blanchard.
+They met when he was in high school; she was 24 and he was 17.
+They dated for a few months, and when Dee Dee learned she was pregnant, they married.
+Rod later said that on his 18th birthday he realized he had "married for the wrong reasons" and "wasn’t in love with her."
+They separated soon afterward, before Blanchard's birth, and later divorced, and Dee Dee was given custody of Blanchard.
+Rod remarried and had two more children.
+When Blanchard was three months old, Dee Dee thought her daughter had sleep apnea.
+By the time Blanchard was eight, Dee Dee told Rod that Blanchard had leukemia, muscular dystrophy, and was paralyzed, though none of these conditions were true.
+She was also using a wheelchair and had a feeding tube.
+When Blanchard was 10, she and Dee Dee moved.

 Move to Missouri

-After Hurricane Katrina destroyed their Louisiana home, Dee Dee and Gypsy-Rose lived in a rented home in Aurora in southwestern Missouri.
-During their time there, Gypsy-Rose was honored by the Oley Foundation, which advocates for the rights of feeding-tube recipients, as its 2007 Child of the Year.
+After Hurricane Katrina destroyed their Louisiana home, Dee Dee and Blanchard lived in a rented home in Aurora in southwestern Missouri.
+During their time there, Blanchard was honored by the Oley Foundation, which advocates for the rights of feeding-tube recipients, as its 2007 Child of the Year.
 In 2008, Habitat for Humanity built them a small home with a wheelchair ramp and hot tub as part of a larger project on the north side of Springfield, to the east, and the two moved there.
-The story of a single mother with a severely disabled daughter forced to flee Katrina's devastation received considerable local media attention, and the community often pitched in to help the woman who now went by Clauddinnea Blancharde, and whom they knew as Dee Dee.
+The story of a single mother with a severely disabled daughter forced to flee Katrina's devastation received considerable local media attention, and the community often pitched in to help Dee Dee (who was now going by Clauddinnea Blancharde).

-Dee Dee regularly shaved Gypsy-Rose's head, allegedly telling her that since her medication would eventually cause her hair to fall out, it was best to shave it in advance; Gypsy-Rose often wore wigs or hats to cover her baldness.
-When they left the house, Dee Dee often took an oxygen tank and feeding tube with them; Gypsy-Rose was fed the children's liquid nutrition supplement PediaSure well into her 20s.
+Dee Dee regularly shaved Blanchard's head, allegedly telling her that since her medication would eventually cause her hair to fall out, it was best to shave it in advance; Blanchard often wore wigs or hats to cover her baldness.
+When they left the house, Dee Dee often took an oxygen tank and feeding tube with them; Blanchard was fed the children's liquid nutrition supplement PediaSure well into her 20s.

+Blanchard's father, Rod, recalled that Dee Dee told him their daughter had a "chromosomal defect" that explained many of her health issues.
+In 2011, Blanchard was diagnosed with 1q21.1 deletion syndrome, which can increase the risk of delayed development, intellectual disability, physical abnormalities, and neurological and psychiatric problems.
+Her former pediatrician, Dr. Rob Steel, confirmed in an interview that she had strabismus as an infant, which required surgery to correct and prevent blindness.

+In 2024, April “Fancy” Macelli, a former associate of the Blanchard family who had been given access to Blanchard's private medical records and other case material, publicly expressed doubts that Dee Dee had Munchausen syndrome by proxy.
+Macelli claimed that the diagnosis had been promoted by Blanchard's stepmother, Kristy.